-This is made with commonly available ingredients in the Indian kitchen .
-And such an excellent recipe that comes handy when we do not have any stock of fresh vegetables.
-This Urad dal chutney is perfect to serve with rice, idli or dosa.
+This is made with commonly available ingredients in the Indian kitchen.
+And such an excellent recipe that comes in handy when we do not have any stock of fresh vegetables.
+This Urad dal chutney is perfect to serve with rice, idli, or dosa.

 - If you are serving with South Indian breakfast recipes like Idli or dosa, dilute to slightly.
-The consistency has to neither too thick or too thin.
+The consistency has to neither too thick nor too thin.

-- When you are serving with rice, thicker consistency would be great. the thicker the consistency, greater the taste.
-But achieving very thicker consistency is not possible when using the present day mixer grinder.
-I remember that my mom makes it with manual stone grinder.
+- When you are serving with rice, thicker consistency would be great. the thicker the consistency, the greater the taste.
+But achieving very thicker consistency is not possible when using the present-day mixer grinder.
+I remember that my mom makes it with a manual stone grinder.

 - You may skip seasoning with mustard seeds.
 The chutney tastes delicious without the seasoning also.